Sales Dashboards

 Committed

 Deals the rep believes will close this period with high confidence.
 Contracts in negotiation, verbal agreements, purchase orders expected.
-This is the floor.
+This is the floor of the forecast.

 Best Case

-Committed deals plus those that are likely but not certain.
+Committed plus deals that are likely but not certain.
 Strong engagement, positive signals, but dependencies remain.
 A reasonable expectation if things go well.

 Upside